gakalmar/Notes/55_DevOps_CICD_Jenkins.md

         - specify environmental variables:
             - `variableName=value` (sets variable at runtime) - USE THIS METHOD
             - `variableName` (in this case the value is taken from my local environment) - it's still set at runtime
-            - potential issue - rename variables from `PGPASSWORD` to postgres documentation format `POSTGRES_PASSWPRD`
+            - potential issue - rename variables from `PGPASSWORD` to postgres documentation format `POSTGRES_PASSWORD`
     - Create **client** service: Identical to server mostly
     - Create **worker** service: Identical to server mostly
     - Add **nginx**: